mdlister/Another-Techie-Blog/_posts/2025-09-29-Intune-App-Locker-Block-WhatsApp.md

 2. Right-click → **Create New Rule** → _Action_: **Deny** → _User or group_: **Everyone** (or a test group) → Next.
 3. Choose **Use an installed packaged app as a reference**, select WhatsApp from the list, and finish the wizard.
 4. In AppLocker properties, set **Packaged app rules** to **Audit only** for first-pass testing.
+5. I've also found from testing that you need to create the default policy as well which is an allow all wildcard.
+Without it, alot of things stop working like Notepad, Company Portal, New Outlook as they are all Appx based applications.

 ![Security Policy](/images/2025-09-29-Intune-App-Locker-Block-WhatsApp/Local-Sec-Pol.png)